-Enrich your students’ exploration of modern Israel with articles and videos developed by professional journalists.
+Enrich your students’ exploration of Israel with articles and videos developed by professional journalists.
 Behrman House has teamed up with ISRAEL21c to adapt selected ISRAEL21c content for use in Jewish religious schools as a series of downloadable lesson plans for grades 4-7 focusing on modern Israel.
-The first five installments of the ISRAEL21c Teacher's Edition are now available in the Behrman House Resource Libraries.
+Nine installments, a total of 45 indiviudal lessons, of the ISRAEL21c Teacher's Edition are now available in the Behrman House Resource Libraries.

 The Berhman House booth in Centennial Square was the perfect gathering spot for JEA members at the USCJ Centennial to meet up before heading out for an educator dinner in Baltimore this week.
 The gathering included, from left: Rabbi Marim Charry, Jason Cathcart, Teri Rube Hochberg, Steve Kerbel, Robin Hoffman, Eddie Edelstein.

 New Israel studies options use multimedia learning tools to bring students closer to Israel today, fostering connections to the people and culture of Israel.
 Israel travel is one of the best ways for students to develop authentic relationships with Israel today.
 Yet how many of our students will actually be able to visit Israel this year?
 Chances are, very few.

 The school year is well underway.
 After the rush and tumble of Tishre, we and our students have perhaps settled into Heshvan, beginning the longest stretch in the Jewish calendar without a holiday.
 We can enjoy what Rabbi Nina Beth Cardin, in her book Tapestry of Jewish Time, called the blessings of routine: